 Running a blog and online business is a TON of work and each month I feel like I could fill an entire notebook with “what I focused on” details.
 But for everyone’s sanity’s sake, I’m going to keep this list simple and straightforward, and talk about the 3 key areas we focused on in November.

-- Creating our V/TO: After reading the book, Traction, I spent all my free time in January that wasn’t dedicated to 6FBA working on our V/TO, Vision/Traction Organizer™, a powerful tool to help you simplify the strategic planning process, getting your vision out of your head and onto paper.
+, I spent all my free time in January that wasn’t dedicated to 6FBA working on our V/TO, Vision/Traction Organizer™, a powerful tool to help you simplify the strategic planning process, getting your vision out of your head and onto paper.
 This included lots of LOOOONG team meetings where we discussed everything from our core values to our 10-year goals for the company and everything in between.
 I created an accountability chart for my company, hired a full-time Integrator, gave everybody VERY clear and defined roles and jobs, implemented weekly team meetings, and had a lot of really hard conversations that were worth every second of potential awkwardness.
 I’ve been talking for the past few months about really stepping into the CEO/Visionary role in my business, growing my team, creating a company culture I can be proud of and that motivates my team, and that was a huge focus in January, with all of those details finally getting wrapped up by months end.
 I cannot wait to see what all of this clarity brings through the rest of this year.

 I’m going to keep this one short and sweet because I can’t share too many of the details just yet.
 But here’s a sneak peek of what’s coming in February: